meribold/cache-seminar-paper/README.md

 Typical present-day CPUs have two or more levels of caches.
 This article provides basic insight into their operation and presents key architectural properties which suggest possible program optimizations.
-The abstract external memory model (EMM) for memory hierarchies is explained and a small selection of algorithms developed for it are explored mathematically and empirically.
+The abstract external memory model (EMM) for memory hierarchies and the cache-oblivious model (COM) derived from it are presented briefly.

 [pdf]: TODO
 [slides]: https://meribold.github.io/cache-seminar-paper/slides/slides.html